 Hoi An has a reputation for being one of the prettiest and most visited towns in Vietnam.
 While all times of day are stunning, nothing compares to seeing this town at night.
 The paper lanterns glow above your head, contrasting the dark night sky and casting a dull glow on the yellow shops that line the street.
 You’ll feel as if you’re walking through a beautiful dream.
 There are so many great things to do in Hoi An!

 Named a UNESCO World Heritage Site, due to the 800 historic buildings that sit within the city and were not destroyed in the war.
 Exploring the ancient town of Hoi An makes you feel as if you have taken a time machine back to the 17th century.
 The city also sits between the luscious countryside and the sunny coast.
-There are plenty of things to see and do, below you will find a list of the very best things to do in Hoi An.

 You Might Also Like These Posts: